-In Ohio, health officials said on Monday they weremobilizing community resources, including sheriff's offices, tocheck on patients who have received the injections.
+In Ohio, health officials said Monday they are mobilizingcommunity resources, including sheriff's offices, to check onpatients who have received the injections.

-The company, which was previously the subject of complaints,has suspended its operations while an investigation proceeds.
-Itinitially recalled the three lots of the drug, and expanded itsrecall on Saturday to all products compounded and distributed atits Framingham facility.
+The company, which was previously the subject of complaints,has suspended its operations while an investigation proceeds andearlier recalled the three lots of the drug.
+It expanded itsrecall on Saturday to all products compounded and distributed atits Framingham facility.

 A compounding pharmacy takes medications from pharmaceuticalmanufacturers and makes them into specific dosages and strengthsfor use by doctors.